MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-bookable-resources.md

 > ![Screenshot of setting working hours and timezone.](media/resource-working-hours-timezone.png)

 In Field Service v8.2+, latitude and longitude fields exist on the bookable resource entity and are populated with the latest location coordinates from the Field Service Mobile app.
 Fields may need to be added to the bookable resource form.
-For more information, see the article on [enabling location tracking](/dynamics365/customer-engagement/field-service/geofencing#step-3-enable-location-auditing-for-the-field-service-mobile-app).
+For more information, go to the article on [enabling location tracking](/dynamics365/customer-engagement/field-service/geofencing#step-3-enable-location-auditing-for-the-field-service-mobile-app).

 ## Add characteristics, territories, and categories